 Prior to the Imperial Picture House the site was occupied by a four storey building at nos.18-20 and a three storey building at nos.22-24.
 Both buildings dated from the mid-1800s and were demolished late 1913 to make way for the ‘Imperial’.

-The building sold during December 2018.
+The building sold during December 2018 for a figure reportedly close to £2m.